 Our fourth strategic aim commits us to support the development of a culture of student engagement across Scotland.
 You can read the full detail of strategic aim 4 on page 9 of our Strategic Plan 2013-18.
 During 2018 we are developing our next Strategic Plan which will run from 2018-21.

-An important part of this involves researching practice in student engagement, and our resource library is a natural destination for those looking for effective examples of engagement.
+The sparqs resource library is a natural destination for those looking for effective examples of engagement.
 Our Talking student engagement interviews bring a range of perspectives on student engagement, which we hope you will find interesting.

 You can find more about our Developing a Culture pages in the links on the right under "This section".